Policy Library

 It is the policy of Iowa State University to comply with applicable export control laws.

-Scope of Policy
+Scope

 This policy applies to all university activities except for Ames Laboratory funded activities.
-Ames Laboratory has developed its own policies and procedures to comply with Export Control requirements as well as additional Department of Energy requirements for foreign nationals, sensitive subjects, international shipments and foreign travel.
+Ames Laboratory has developed its own policies and procedures to comply with export control requirements as well as additional Department of Energy requirements for foreign nationals, sensitive subjects, international shipments and foreign travel.
 Joint projects among faculty and staff conducting work funded through Ames Laboratory and those who are individually funded through Ames Laboratory will be governed by Ames Laboratory policies and procedures.

 Research

 Therefore, solicitations, proposals and agreements which include publication restrictions or other notice of restriction on dissemination of the results (such as explicit notice that the research will be covered by export control law) should be disclosed to the Office of Sponsored Programs Administration (OSPA) as early as possible.
-OSPA will determine whether to negotiate different provisions regarding publication, or forward the project for approval as required by Faculty Handbook Section 8.3.1, Sponsored Funding of Projects, which strongly discourages classified research and research subject to publication restrictions and requires approval of the Vice President for Research and Economic Development for such research.
-Reasonable delays of publication to assure protection of intellectual property and accuracy in accordance with the policy will not result in loss of the fundamental research exemption.
+OSPA will determine whether to negotiate different provisions regarding publication, or forward the project for approval as required by Faculty Handbook Section 8.3.1, Sponsored Funding of Projects, which strongly discourages classified research and research subject to publication restrictions and requires approval of the Vice President for Research for such research.
+Reasonable delays of publication to assure protection of intellectual property and accuracy in accordance with the policy will not result in loss of the fundamental research exclusion.

-Acquisition of Export Controlled Technologies
+Acquisition of Export Controlled Items

 Collaborations and Contracting with Boycotted Countries and Individuals

-Travel to conferences in or outreach programs with countries subject to economic sanctions require securing the appropriate license.
-The Office of University Counsel will be responsible for filing and securing such licenses.
+Engaging in activities with countries subject to economic sanctions, such as travel to conferences in or outreach programs with such countries, requires securing the appropriate license.
+ORI will be responsible for filing and securing such licenses.
+ORI will consult with University Counsel as needed throughout the licensing process.

 International Travel

-Disposition of Export Controlled Equipment
+Disposition of Export Controlled Items

 Resources